Manny Pacquiao’s Next Fight: Could Face Undefeated Up-And-Comer From Down Under

 “The fight can’t happen in April because the people who were putting on the money were not able to,” Arum said earlier this week.
 “Hopefully, that fight can happen in November.”

-In the meantime, Arum hopes to arrange a date for his 38-year-old welterweight great to get back into the ring, and the promoter says that a deal is already in place for Pacquiao to take on Horn.
+In the meantime, however, Arum hopes to arrange a date for his 38-year-old welterweight all-time great to get back into the ring, and the promoter says that a deal is already in place for Pacquiao to take on Horn.
 But that doesn’t mean the fight, which would take place in Brisbane, Australia, is a done deal.

 “We have a deal in place, hopefully it will be in July,” Arum said this week.
 “But I’m waiting to hear back.
-It’s up to Manny.”
+It’s up to Manny.

 If it happens, the fight would likely be staged in front of an expected crowd of more than 50,000 at Suncorp Stadium in Brisbane, a facility used primarily for Rugby League and Rugby Union matches.